craftcms/docs/docs/3.x/config/config-settings.md

 If this is disabled, the Settings and Plugin Store sections will be hidden, the Craft edition and Craft/plugin versions will be locked, and the project config will become read-only.

-Therefore you should only disable this in production environments when <config:useProjectConfigFile> is enabled, and you have a deployment workflow that runs `composer install` automatically on deploy.
+Therefore you should only disable this in production environments when <config3:useProjectConfigFile> is enabled, and you have a deployment workflow that runs `composer install` automatically on deploy.

 ::: warning